Kboyles138/HighCheck/README.md

 # HighCheck
 Little CheckList app I am making for myself.
 The main goal of this project is to familiarize myself with storing json locally on a machine and a calendar package called Calendar_table.
-The project is made using Flutter / Dart and is compatatble with both Android and iOS.
+The project is made using Flutter / Dart and is compatible with both Android and iOS.

 # How to run the application
 Have Flutter requirements installed: